-“We shall have order! ” The Imperial Bard bellows.
-As the crowd calms, he stabs a finger at Spiro.
-“And I shall remind our Bards to sing in the order they were assigned!”
+“We shall have order! ” The Imperial Bard announces.
+As the crowd calms, he twists and stabs a finger at Spiro.
+“And I shall remind our Bards to sing in the order which they were assigned!”

-“Now,” the Imperial Bard says, “I present to you our next Bard: Aedana Morant, Oblation to the Goddess Polmos and Head Priestess of the Temple at Lake Kine.”
+“Now,” the Imperial Bard continues, “I present to you our next Bard: Aedana Morant, Oblation to the Goddess Polmos and Head Priestess of the Temple at Lake Kine.”

 It is as if a dark cold cloud covers the Grand Hall.
-Silence falls.
+A silence falls upon everyone.

 The Priestess Aedana, tall and somber, steps into view.
 She wears a heavy purple robe covering every inch of her body.
-When she pulls back her hood, she reveals a dark face with close-cropped hair and lips parted with a single blue stripe.
+But when she pulls back her hood, she reveals a dark face with close-cropped hair, and lips parted with a single bright blue stripe.
 Her yellow eyes land heavily on Emily Wink.